🌟 Today's Vet Wisdom

 Sources & Further Reading

-Merck Veterinary Manual. merckvetmanual.com/reproductive-system
+Merck Veterinary Manual. merckvetmanual.com/ear-disorders

 Cornell University College of Veterinary Medicine. vet.cornell.edu/